+Note:

-Note: If the essay has a significantly unbalanced focus on one of the texts, the analysis must be good to earn a score of 3.
-In an essay that does not include literary devices, the discussion of the theme in both texts must be good to merit a 3.
-In an essay that suggests a lack of understanding of the theme, the discussion of literary devices in both texts must be good to merit a 3.
+A. If the essay has a significantly unbalanced focus on one of the texts, the analysis must be good to merit a 3.

+B. If the essay does not include literary devices, the comparison of the theme in both texts must be good to merit a 3.

+C. If the essay suggests a lack of understanding of the theme, the analysis of literary devices in both texts must be good to merit a 3.